Pistonight/botw-studio/docs/network/protocol.md

 All strings received by the Switch are ascii-encoded.
 However, the Client uses UTF-8 strings.
 If the character is not ascii, it will be replaced by `?`

 #### Behavior
-- Received by Switch: Ignored
+- Client: Log in console

-- Received by Client: Log in console
+---

 ### `0x0001` Activate Module Request
 Activate a new instance of a module and creates a session.